 The progress bar at the bottom of the screen shows your position in a song.
 You can loop any section by moving the sliders.
 Check the video about the benefits of using loops.

-The number of tries starts at 3x when you play a song, or a part in a song.
+Your points multiplier starts at 3x when you play a song, or a part in a song.
 It is visible in the top left corner in Play mode.
 The number goes up or down depending on how you play.
 If you consistently play notes correctly, the number increases to 5x.

-Next up: How to change notation styles
+How to change notation